 Business visas

-Switzerland doesn’t offer visas for people to come and start their own Swiss businesses.
+Switzerland doesn’t offer visas for people who want to start their own Swiss businesses.
 If you are self-employed, you must register within 14 days of arrival at your Swiss commune and apply for a residence permit there.
 To complete this, you will need to show:

 Retirement visa